chialab/dts-apigen/README.md

 TypeScript is a powerful tool, but at the moment of writing, [it prevents declaration files](https://github.com/Microsoft/TypeScript/issues/7546) generation for JavaScript files.

 This tool aims to offer a set of utils to generate `.d.ts` files starting from JS modules using JSDoc ([checkout](#supported-tags) the supported tags list) to fill typings informations.
-It also provides a method to generate a single bundled declaration file using the [`@microsoft/api-extractor`](https://api-extractor.com/) package, useful for JS libraries and Api documentation.
+It also provides a method to generate a single bundled declaration, useful for JS libraries and Api documentation.

-## Known issues

-* Import as namespace is not currently implemented in `api-extractor` (see [#1029](https://github.com/Microsoft/web-build-tools/issues/1029))
-* Namespace references are not correclt bundled (see [#946](https://github.com/Microsoft/web-build-tools/issues/946))
-* The TypeScript version is ~3.1.6 because of the `api-extractor` dependency

 ## Usage